 Mike Louth from Ubisoft says that they’ve had to enforce this policy because many agents were using Slack as the first step of their investigation.
 “We introduced strict templates for posting and re-framed it to ‘knowledge creation’.
 If a ticket cannot be answered by reviewing our internal KBs, then a request is made in Slack for additional information/article creation.”

 The great part about answering questions in public is that everyone has access to the information.
-Whether you’re relying simply on Slack’s search function, or storing the documentation using Halp’s Answers, keeping information in Slack makes everyone smarter.
+Whether you’re relying simply on Slack’s search function, or keeping the information in Slack makes everyone smarter.

 As support, we often have a ton of helpful knowledge for other teams.
 Creating a channel where other teams (whether it’s sales, product, or marketing) can ask for help from support can help facilitate this process.
 Even the most stubborn employee who refuses to ask for help with the most complicated task, like training a cat, would feel empowered to ask for help.